TheComputerizer/MoreAmbientEvents/README.md

-# AmbientEvents
+# MoreAmbientEvents
-A Minecraft mod to add events triggered by ambient conditions.
+The is a fork of the original [AmbientEvent](https://github.com/Daedalus1400/AmbientEvents) mod for Minecraft that aims to fix and expand upon the original mod.